Itachi Uchiha: Reception

 Itachi has ranked high in the Weekly Shonen Jump popularity polls for the series, continuously placing in the top 10.
-He was ranked in fifth position in the polls of 2011, his highest ranking to date.
+He was ranked in fifth position in the polls of 2011.
+In the 2023 online global poll, held to celebrate the 20 years of the manga, Itachi was found to be the second most popular character in the franchise, behind only Minato Namikaze.
 The character received generally positive reviews from several publications for manga, anime, video games, and other related media.
 IGN reader Jason Van Horn characterized Itachi as "badass" and jokingly mentioned that he is a character to be afraid of since, in his first fight in the series, he does not make any remarkable move.
 He found that "there is just something about the cold and numb Itachi," that makes the viewer "want to breakout in chills".
 IGN's Charles White liked the episode where the relationship between young Sasuke and Itachi is revealed, and hoped to see more of their past to resolve the mystery of Itachi's character commenting that learning about their "past has been intriguing".
 NTT customers voted him as their tenth favorite black haired male anime character.
 CyberConnect2 CEO Hiroshi Matsuyama referred to Itachi as one of his favorite characters from Naruto.

 In the Shelf Life section from Anime News Network (ANN) Bamboo Dong comments that Itachi is one of her favorite characters from the series, noting his background and his introduction as the best parts of the series.
 Activeanime writer Davey C. Jones celebrated Itachi's fights as the best ones in the series, noting his abilities to be as amazing as a "sci-fi ninja".
 Holly Ellingwood from the same website agrees, citing his fight against Kakashi Hatake as one "few will be able to forget".
 The reviewer also praised Itachi's attitude, commenting that he "is as cold and as ruthless as any villain yet".